 Similar to other MIDI devices and audio interfaces, bundled software is often a major contributing factor in the cost of MIDI keyboards.
 Nearly every keyboard will come with a stripped-down version of a DAW, and many come with virtual instruments, sample packs, sampler software, or huge software suites.

-Most MIDI keyboards have jacks for adding sustain pedals, and some also have expression pedal jacks, but don’t usually come with the pedals in the box.
+Most MIDI controllers have jacks for adding sustain pedals, and some also have expression pedal jacks, but don’t usually come with the pedals in the box.
 If you’re primarily playing songs with piano, or if you want to use sustain for other virtual instruments, you’ll definitely want at least a sustain pedal.
 Anothet pedal type, expression pedals, are great for controlling volume swells, painting in automations, or using with guitar software to take the place of a foot controller.
 Also, if you don’t have anywhere to sit or to set your keyboard, you’ll want to consider stands and benches as well.

 Best MIDI Keyboards under $250